Need food? Here’s where to sign up this week

 Farmington Public Schools

-Parents of children ages 18 and under, or those under age 26 who have a disability, have until Tuesday, April 7, 5 p.m. to sign up for the district’s next meal distribution here: forms.gle/8E68CqErrWU5jNuo6
+Parents of children ages 18 and under, or those under age 26 who have a disability, have until Tuesday, April 7, 5 p.m., to sign up for the district’s Wednesday, April 8, meal distribution.

 Each package consists of seven ready-to-eat breakfasts and seven ready-to-cook lunches.
 You do not need to live within Farmington Public Schools’ boundaries to receive meals, and families need not qualify for free or reduced meals to sign up.